rehmpke/rogerehmpkesite/_specialties/web-development.md

 ---
 specialty_title: "Web Development"
 order: 1
-specialty_paragraph: "Proficiency in HTML, CSS, JavaScript, EXPRESS, REACT and responsive design."
+specialty_paragraph: "Proficient in HTML, CSS, and JavaScript with experience in modern frameworks like React and Express.
+Strong foundation in responsive design principles and front-end architecture."
 ---